Digital dividends: The positive effects of technology

 For example, in Estonia, e-Government is currently included in the civic education of young people.

-Of course, the government is also being modernized for its own sake as well as for the efficiency of the service it provides.
+Of course, the government is also being modernized for its own sake, and for the efficiency of the service it provides.
 Still, the effort to convince citizens and develop loyalty will continue for at least another five to ten years.

 The digital revolution is taking time to reach every one of us.